Meta Platforms, Inc. (NASDAQ:FB) Shares Sold by Keybank National Association OH

 Keybank National Association OH decreased its holdings in shares of Meta Platforms, Inc. (NASDAQ:FB – Get Rating) by 5.5% during the 4th quarter, HoldingsChannel.com reports.
 The firm owned 140,009 shares of the social networking company’s stock after selling 8,171 shares during the period.
 Keybank National Association OH’s holdings in Meta Platforms were worth $47,092,000 as of its most recent filing with the Securities and Exchange Commission.

-Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
-Barnett & Company Inc. grew its holdings in shares of Meta Platforms by 105.0% in the 4th quarter.
-Barnett & Company Inc. now owns 82 shares of the social networking company’s stock worth $28,000 after acquiring an additional 42 shares during the period.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+OLD Mission Capital LLC acquired a new stake in shares of Meta Platforms in the 3rd quarter worth approximately $251,000.
 Benjamin Edwards Inc. acquired a new stake in shares of Meta Platforms in the 3rd quarter worth approximately $33,000.
-Capital Directions Investment Advisors LLC grew its holdings in shares of Meta Platforms by 58.0% in the 3rd quarter.
-Capital Directions Investment Advisors LLC now owns 139 shares of the social networking company’s stock worth $47,000 after acquiring an additional 51 shares during the period.
-Maryland Capital Advisors Inc. acquired a new stake in shares of Meta Platforms in the 4th quarter worth approximately $58,000.
-Finally, Cypress Capital Management LLC WY grew its holdings in shares of Meta Platforms by 19.2% in the 3rd quarter.
-Cypress Capital Management LLC WY now owns 186 shares of the social networking company’s stock worth $63,000 after acquiring an additional 30 shares during the period.
-Institutional investors and hedge funds own 65.64% of the company’s stock.
+Bay Colony Advisory Group Inc d b a Bay Colony Advisors grew its holdings in shares of Meta Platforms by 6.6% in the 3rd quarter.
+Bay Colony Advisory Group Inc d b a Bay Colony Advisors now owns 1,951 shares of the social networking company’s stock worth $662,000 after acquiring an additional 120 shares during the period.
+Alphastar Capital Management LLC grew its holdings in shares of Meta Platforms by 92.6% in the 3rd quarter.
+Alphastar Capital Management LLC now owns 5,735 shares of the social networking company’s stock worth $1,961,000 after acquiring an additional 2,758 shares during the period.
+Finally, West Coast Financial LLC grew its holdings in shares of Meta Platforms by 0.3% in the 3rd quarter.
+West Coast Financial LLC now owns 37,892 shares of the social networking company’s stock worth $12,860,000 after acquiring an additional 97 shares during the period.
+Institutional investors own 65.64% of the company’s stock.

 A number of equities research analysts recently issued reports on the company.
-BMO Capital Markets reduced their target price on Meta Platforms from $290.00 to $225.00 in a research note on Friday.
-MKM Partners reduced their target price on Meta Platforms from $365.00 to $315.00 and set a “buy” rating on the stock in a research note on Thursday, April 14th.
-Evercore ISI reduced their target price on Meta Platforms from $430.00 to $350.00 and set an “outperform” rating on the stock in a research note on Thursday, February 3rd.
-Argus lowered Meta Platforms from a “buy” rating to a “hold” rating in a research note on Friday, February 4th.
-Finally, Royal Bank of Canada reduced their target price on Meta Platforms from $245.00 to $240.00 and set an “outperform” rating on the stock in a research note on Wednesday, April 13th.
-One equities research analyst has rated the stock with a sell rating, fifteen have issued a hold rating, thirty-three have given a buy rating and one has given a strong buy rating to the company.
-According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus target price of $325.04.
+TheStreet lowered Meta Platforms from a “b-” rating to a “c” rating in a research note on Friday, March 4th.
+StockNews.com assumed coverage on Meta Platforms in a research note on Thursday, March 31st.
+They issued a “hold” rating on the stock.
+Piper Sandler reduced their target price on Meta Platforms from $301.00 to $240.00 and set a “neutral” rating on the stock in a research note on Tuesday, March 8th.
+Sanford C. Bernstein reduced their target price on Meta Platforms from $400.00 to $350.00 and set an “outperform” rating on the stock in a research note on Thursday, February 3rd.
+Finally, Erste Group lowered Meta Platforms from a “buy” rating to a “hold” rating in a research note on Thursday, February 24th.
+One analyst has rated the stock with a sell rating, fifteen have issued a hold rating, thirty-three have issued a buy rating and one has issued a strong buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company presently has an average rating of “Buy” and a consensus price target of $325.04.

 Meta Platforms (NASDAQ:FB – Get Rating) last posted its quarterly earnings results on Wednesday, February 2nd.
 The social networking company reported $3.67 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $3.78 by ($0.11).
 The firm had revenue of $33.67 billion for the quarter, compared to analyst estimates of $33.44 billion.
 Meta Platforms had a net margin of 33.38% and a return on equity of 29.71%.
 The business’s revenue was up 19.8% on a year-over-year basis.
 During the same period in the prior year, the company posted $3.88 earnings per share.
 On average, analysts anticipate that Meta Platforms, Inc. will post 12.05 earnings per share for the current year.